superagent-ai/superagent/README.md

 `PINECONE_ENVIRONMENT` - Pinecone environment (found in the pinecone dashboard)

 `PINECONE_API_KEY` - Pinecone API key (found in the pinecone dashboard)

+`PINECONE_INDEX` - The name of the Pinecone index you would like to use

 `SUPERAGENT_TRACING` - If you want to enable agent tracing